- Height: 1.83m ,

 In the final years of the Republic, Jango Fett was regarded as the best bounty hunter in the galaxy.
 A proficient marksman and unarmed combatant, Fett was covered in a sleek armored suit that concealed his scarred face.
 His combat gear featured an arsenal of weaponry, including retractable wrist blades, a snare, dual blaster pistols and other more exotic tools of the trade.
 In combat, Jango used his harnessed jetpack to gain the advantage of speed and height over his enemies.
 The backpack also carried a nasty surprise -- an explosive rocket could be launched from it.
 For interstellar travel, Jango traveled aboard his well-worn starship, Slave I.

 The deadly Slave I was infamous for its association with Jango Fett, a bounty hunter in Mandalorian armor.
 Fett packed the craft with weapons, from laser cannons and projectile launchers to seismic charges.
-After Jango's death, Boba Fett refitted Slave I and made it his own.
-A generation after his father's death, the distinctive craft remained the last thing fugitives wanted to see on their scanners.
+Boba Fett inherited Slave I upon Jango’s death, but Aurra Sing crashed it on Florrum and Boba was taken into Republic custody.
+Hondo Ohnaka repaired Slave I, and Boba later reclaimed it.
+A generation after Jango’s death, the distinctive craft remained the last thing fugitives wanted to see on their scanners.

 A feared bounty hunter known for her chalk-white skin and built-in comlink antenna, Aurra Sing was an expert sniper and trained assassin who would work for anyone who paid her.
 After the death of Jango Fett, Aurra trained Boba Fett as a bounty hunter, teaching him the skills -- and the ruthlessness -- that he would need in pursuing his deadly profession.